pheiniz/VideoSuite/README.md

 First, before the movie starts, you will see all static informations which are available.
 Sources are IMDB, Rotten Tomatoes, TMDb, you name it.
 ![Start](http://pheiniz.github.io/VideoSuite/init.png)

 While movie is running, you should be able to select an actor's face to get more informations immediately.
-Soundtrack is recognized when music plays.
-Informations to the scene as well as user somments should be presented in real-time in later development stages.
+Soundtrack is recognised when music plays.
+Informations to the scene as well as user comments should be presented in real-time in later development stages.
 ![Plain](http://pheiniz.github.io/VideoSuite/clean.png) ![Layers](http://pheiniz.github.io/VideoSuite/layer.png)

 This repo works only on iPads (iOS 5 or higher) due to the compiling of the echolib library.
 You should compile a version for simulator if you really need it (see http://echoprint.me/ for more information).